lsst-ts/observatory-ops-docs/Observatory-Control-System/Non-standard-Operations/remote-login.rst

 Then you can click the ``APP DETAILS`` button to get the details of the application, including the namespace.

 If you do not see the component you are looking for, it might be that it is not deployed in the Kubernetes container.
-Examples of components that are not deployed in argo-cd are:
+Examples of components that are **not** deployed in argo-cd are:

-* Camera systems; ATCamera, CCCamera, LSSTCamera.
+* Camera systems; ATCamera, CCCamera, LSSTCamera
 * OODS.
-* M1M3 hardware mode.
+* M1M3 hardware mode
 * ATMCS
 * ATPneumatics